 - Ensure you arrange for rides or insist that a teen stay the night, and if need be, plan to take keys and mandate all guests remaining stay in the family room.

-These issues and more were part of a recent presentation I made to parents at Vernon District School Board, May 25th.
+These issues and more were part of a presentation I made to the parents at Vernon District School Board.
 For more on what you need to know about your liability and hosting teen parties read a summary of my presentation HERE.
 If you have questions please feel free to Contact Me and I will try to help.